1934 German football championship

 Schalke won the 1934 championship final late in the game after Nuremberg had gone 1–0 ahead In the 54th minute.
 Schalke equalised in the 87th and scored the winning goal three minutes later through Ernst Kuzorra.

-Waldhof Mannheim's Otto Siffling became the top scorer of the 1934 championship with eleven goals, the first player to score double-didgid figures since interception of the competition in 1903.
+Waldhof Mannheim's Otto Siffling became the top scorer of the 1934 championship with eleven goals, the first player to score double-digit figures since interception of the competition in 1903.

 Under the new Gauliga system, introduced after the Nazis came to power in 1933, the sixteen 1933–34 Gauliga champions competed in a group stage of four groups of four teams each, with the group winners advancing to the semi-finals.
 The two semi-final winners then contested the 1934 championship final.
 While the number of teams in the competition, sixteen, had remained the same as in the previous seasons, the modus had changed compare to 1933, when all games were played in the knock-out format and the competition was shorter.